gSchool/DNA-release-2/03-Phase-2/02-making-work-visible.md

 Create visuals that show:
 * Throughput (organized by type of work)
 * Flow time - once initiated how long it takes to complete
-* Common themes or issues that occured
+* Common themes or issues that occurred

 > <span style="font-family:script;font-size:2em;">Invest energy in collecting metrics that help you make decisions.</span>
 >